We have a wireless network designed for

 Q6: Why won't my Nintendo Wii connect to the BSU_Gaming network?
 Is it broken?

 A: Your Nintendo Wii is working just fine!
 Our wireless gaming network is unfortunately not compatible with the Nintendo Wii.
 You would need a USB to Ethernet adapter (not provided by the University) and you may send in a wired connection request for us to activate the ethernet jack in your room to connect your Wii to the internet.
+When purchasing a USB to Ethernet adapter, please verify that it supports the Nintendo Wii in the description.

 Q7: Can I use my Chromecast on campus?